ToucheSir/unnamed-language/README.txt

 # Building:
 Run `make` to generate the grammar, compile the source and bundle an executable jar (unnamed_language.jar).
+Run `make test` to kick off the automated JUnit test suite.

 # Running:
-Either run `unnamed-language.jar` or use the provided `ulc` script e.g. java -jar unnamed-language.jar <filename>
+Either run `unnamed-language.jar` or use the provided `ulc` script e.g. java -jar unnamed-language.jar test.ul
+Passing the `-astgraph` flag will generate a DOT graph representation of the AST that can be passed to graphviz.

 # Compiler Internals:
 The compiler is written in a mix of Java and Kotlin.